natashaclerkin/fiid-memory-game-MS2/README.md

 The fully responsive site consists of:

-**Instructions overlay screen:** I used an overlay instead of a separate page so the user can slightly see the game behind it and to give the user an indication like there are less steps to receive their discount.
-This includes three straightforward instructions with the main action highlighted for better UX and is accompanied by the enticing 'Try your luck' button.
+**_Game Page:_**
-**Main page:** Once the 'Try your luck' button is selected, the page loads to reveal the navbar, background image with company products, gameboard with cards, timer, flip counter and background music.
+- **Main page content:** Once the 'Try your luck' button is selected, the page loads to reveal the navbar, background image with company products, gameboard with cards, timer, flip counter and background music.
 The game starts automatically.
-**Timer:** The time counts down from 30 seconds and displays the time remaining for the user to complete the game.
+- **Timer:** The time counts down from 30 seconds and displays the time remaining for the user to complete the game.
-**Flip counter:** This counts the number of flips the user has made, allowing them to monitor their progress.
+- **Flip counter:** This counts the number of flips the user has made, allowing them to monitor their progress.
-**Gameboard:** This displays 12 game cards face down ready to be clicked.
+- **Gameboard:** This displays 12 game cards face down ready to be clicked.
-**Game cards:** Each card has the Fiid logo on the back and contains 1 of 6 Fiid product images to be matched by the user to win the game.
+- **Game cards:** Each card has the Fiid logo on the back and contains 1 of 6 Fiid product images to be matched by the user to win the game.
 The cards have a flip sound effect when selected and turned.
 When a match is found, a correct match sound effect can be heard.
 The matched cards remain faceup for product placement.

+**_Audio:_**
+- **Background music:** The "Yummy" by Justin Bieber instrumental audio starts when the 'Try your luck' button is selected and ends when the game is won or lost.
+- **Card flip sound effect:** The sound is executed when a user selects a card.
+The audio is remeniscent of a playing card being flipped.
+- **Victory sound effect:** The audio is played once all cards have been matched correctly before the timer runs out.
+- **Game Over sound effect:** This audio is triggered when the timer hits zero before all cards have been matched correctly.

+**_Overlays:_**
+- **Instructions overlay:** I used an overlay instead of a separate page so the user can slightly see the game behind it and to give the user an indication like there are less steps to receive their discount.
+This includes three straightforward instructions with the main action highlighted for better UX and is accompanied by the enticing 'Try your luck' button.
+- **Victory overlay:** Along with the audio, the overlay and modal is executed when the user wins the game.
+They are presented with the modal which requests their email to receive their discount code.
+They are also offered the option to subscribe to the newsletter.
+Once they have completed the form, a message appears that they have been sent their discount code via email.
+The user is invited to shop on the main website or challenge their friends to he game via social media or email.
+- **Game Over overlay:** Accompanied by the Game Over audio, the overlay is triggered when the user loses the game.
+They are presented with the button to 'Try again'.

 ### Features Left to Implement
-Due to time restraints, I was unable to include the following features but hope to implement them in a future release:
+Due to time restraints, I was unable to include the following features but hope to implement them in future releases:
+- **Score Board:** To allow users to see where they ranked in terms of other players and the ability to share this score with their friends online.
+- **Levels:** If extra levels are to be added (i.e additional cards or difficulty options) then free products can be offered to the user as a reward for the added time spent on the game.
+- **Mute Button:** If further levels are implemented, then a mute button would be required as the user is spending more of their free time on the game.
+This means UX is even more significant and any possible deterrants such as audio need to be offered as option to the user to avoid them exiting the game.

 # Technologies Used
 [^ Back To Top ](#contents)